simonekalb/simonekalb.github.io/_posts/2019-07-29-setup-environment-ruby-and-jekyll.md

 Unfortunately the most time I spend during the day is using Windows, so I tried the best method to use as many Free (as in freedom) tools possible.

-To test Jekyll in order to avoid the configuration of [RubyInstaller](https://rubyinstaller.org/) as suggested by the Jekyll [website](https://jekyllrb.com/docs/installation/windows/), I went for WLS installation (Windows Linux Subsystem) of Debian (I don't like Ubuntu BTW).
+To test Jekyll in order to avoid the configuration of [RubyInstaller](https://rubyinstaller.org/) as suggested by the Jekyll [website](https://jekyllrb.com/docs/installation/windows/), I went for WSL installation (Windows Linux Subsystem) of Debian (I don't like Ubuntu BTW).

-## Debian on WLS
+## Debian on WSL
-In order to use WLS you have to open Powershell as administrator and type:
+In order to use WSL you have to open Powershell as administrator and type:

 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux